Testomatio - Test Management for Codeception

 <?php

-$maxRedirectsSets SERVER parameters valid for all next requests. this will remove old ones.
+$I->setMaxRedirects(2);param array $paramsreturn voidSets SERVER parameters valid for all next requests.

 <?php